aws-samples/eks-workshop/content/intermediate/241_pixie/prereqs.md

 draft: false
 ---

-### Add a Nodegroup
+### Add a node group

-We will add a Managed Nodegroup to scale the `eksworkshop-eksctl` cluster in order to accommodate the pods deployed by Pixie and the microservices demo.
+First, we need to accommodate the pods that we're about to deploy for Pixie and our microservices demo application.
+We will add a managed node group to scale the `eksworkshop-eksctl` cluster.

-Create a Nodegroup config file by running:
+Create a node group config file by running:

 ```bash
 cat << EOF > clusterconfig.yaml